MiralotWhy MiralotHow toFAQRegister nowLogin

 2. Scope of This Privacy Policy

 This Privacy Policy explains how we collect, use, store, and protect your personal data when you use the Miralot platform.
-It applies to all users, including filmmakers, production companies, distributors, and festival organizers.
+It applies to all users, including filmmakers, production companies, distributors, and festival organisers.

 By using our services, you acknowledge that you have read and understood this Privacy Policy and our Terms and Conditions.